 (Even families with kiddos;)

 I’ve talked to several friends and family who are about to go bonkers while taking care of kids who are restless and bored.
 This lifestyle of shelter-in-place is so foreign to our normal day to day lives.
 We feel held captive, in prison as it were, because of the restrictions necessary to slow the spread of the Coronavirus.
 Yet what if we framed our current situation differently?
 What if we considered the gifts and ancient wisdom rooted in the tradition of cloistering—a term given to those living a monastic life?
+Are you prepared to monastery at home?

 And if we must cloister, why not monastery-at-home?